mobilefirstcentury/dotfiles/help/grep.md

 Example2: Search for a word which is either capital or small letters(i — case-insensitive ) grep -i ‘ac’ file1.txt

-Example3: Inverce your search, search all words other than ace grep -v ‘ace’ file1.txt
+Example3: Inverse your search, search all words other than ace grep -v ‘ace’ file1.txt

 Example4: To get the count of a ared word occurrence.